-Complete the Satisfactory Academic Progress Appeal form and submit it to the Financial Aid Office along with documentation of the reasons for failing to comply with the SAP standards.
+Complete the Satisfactory Academic Progress Appeal form and submit it to the Financial Aid Office along with documentation of the reasons for failing to comply with the SAP standards and a letter of appeal.
+The successful letter of appeal should explain in detail what occurred during the previous semester(s), what has changed, and what corrective measures have been or will be taken to achieve and maintain satisfactory academic progress.
 The completed paperwork must be received by the deadline listed on the appeal form for the term in which the student wants the aid reinstated.
 Forms received after the deadline will not be processed until the following term.